Marga8/Granger-Causality-in-High-Dimensional-VARs/README.md

 - cluster= TRUE calculate and plot clusters using edge-betweennes algorithm
 - verbose= TRUE plot in console all the GC tests of the single series

-# TS Simulations
-The script contains three DGPs for simulating stationary VAR(p) with identity variance covariance matrix

-# TS Simulations with Vcov
-The script contains three DGPs for simulating stationary VAR(p) with Toeplitz variance covariance matrix

-# Lasso_info_criteria(ic.glmnet)
-The script contains the function (ic.glmnet) which is a wrapper of glmnet for estimating Lasso using Information Criteria (AIC,BIC,EBIC,HQ) to tune the penalty

-# RV Contagion Network (LM)
-The script allows to use the post-double selection method proposed in Hecq,A., Margaritella,L., Smeekes,S. 2019 in a Heterogeneous VAR modeling framework to estimate a Realized volatility contagion networks.

-# RV contagion network (Bivariate GC)
-Bivariate GC alternative to RV Contagion Network (LM)